Haven't been able to get any straight answers about creating an Anonymous LLC?

 Now, I'm no legal expert, but I do have common sense and can add 2+2, which completely gives me the credentials to bring you this information ;) (joking) But since I found this awesome discovery, I thought I'd share it with you lovely people!
 No matter why you want your LLC to be anonymous, I've got the goods below:

-First of all, I found 2 incredibly helpful videos that break down how LLCs work, why you need one, and how to structure it anonymously, and why you'd want to make it an anonymous LLC.
+Secondly, I found 2 incredibly helpful videos that break down how LLCs work, why you need one, and how to structure your LLC anonymously, and why you'd want to make it an anonymous LLC.

 4 Main Things You Need to Register Your Anonymous LLC